otti-ai/fs-quiz.eu/README.md

 ## Future
 Here is a listing of planned changes on my part:
-- API extended with create function to allow other teams to add questions, solutions and documents to the database.
+- API V2 without registration/api-key
 - Extension of the settings for a quiz start
-- Estimate if the result would have been enough for a qualification (based on the real results)
 - Real test quiz in the middle of January (2-3 weeks before the official quizzes)
-- Release and integration of my rule search tool from Team [Bremergy](https://bremergy.de/).
-Solves dependencies of rules and respects event specific rules.
+- ~~Release and integration of my rule search tool from Team [Bremergy](https://bremergy.de/).
+Solves dependencies of rules and respects event specific rules.~~ [outsourced](https://github.com/otti-ai/fs-rule-tool)

 ## Known unfixed bugs
 - When multiple answers to a question with a single correct solution are correct (accepted after protest) only one is displayed